The Garden Grazer

 5 stars

-I was looking for something different to make w/ cremini mushrooms & came upon your website.
+I was looking for something different to make with cremini mushrooms & came upon your website.
 Made this recipe for my early dinner.
 This is scrumptious.
 If I could rate it higher, I would.
 I ate two pieces.
 Very delish!
 Now can this be frozen?
 Thanks for posting this.
-Anna Marie

 Reply